The Boy Scouts of America and the Great Smoky Mountain Council offer numerous resources to simplify the important work of volunteer leaders:

 A representative of each unit completes the paperwork for renewing a charter online.
 With Internet Rechartering, units can indicate returning members, add new members, and update information for an individual or the chartered organization.

 Journey to Excellence — often referred to as JTE — is a planning, performance, and recognition program designed by the Boy Scouts of America to encourage and reward the success of units, districts, and councils.

 JTE measures planning and budgeting, members, program, and leadership areas, ranking units, districts, and councils as bronze, silver, or gold.
 But JTE is more than a measurement; it is also a comprehensive and valuable planning tool.

-Cub Scout Packs, Boy Scout Troop, and Venturing Crews participate in fundraising activities to help offset the cost of Summer Camp and other adventures.
+Cub Scout Packs, Scout BSA Troops, and Venturing Crews participate in fundraising activities to help offset the cost of Summer Camp and other adventures.

 Unit Money-earning Application

 If your unit is planning a money-earning project that is not coordinated by the Great Smoky Mountain Council, you must complete an Money-earning Application at least two weeks in advance of the proposed date of the project for approval.